mindkin/hourfleet/docs/customverification.md

 ![verification use](/images/VerificationCustomUse.png)

->Note: Adding a custom verification will not result in all existing customers becoming unverified
+>Note: Adding a custom verification will not result in any existing customer becoming unverified